-This option was suggested from Mandy, who’s a member of the Careful Cents Club.
+This option was suggested from Mandy, who’s a member of the Careful Cents Club on Facebook.
 She uses a pre-paid debit card that she loads funds onto at the beginning of the month, to pay business expenses.
 Then when the funds run out, there’s no room for overspending.

 This is a great solution for specific expenses as it functions much like the cash envelope system, but with plastic instead.
 I know several of the Club members think that carrying around a wad of cash is a bit dangerous, so this is a good alternative.

-So here’s what to do to join the Cash Budget Challenge:
+So here’s what to do to start your own cash-only challenge: